How to Talk to Anyone (1999) is a social skills book redacted as a collection of 92 conversation and social skills.

 You can look at one person even while another person is speaking.
 This conveys a powerful “I care, I like you” sensation.

-To soften the edge you can still look at the speaker most of the times but go back to the target when the speaker has just finished a point.
+To soften the edge you can still look at the speaker most of the time but go back to the target when the speaker has just finished a point.

 - BIG BABY PIVOT (ON INTROS)

-When you get introduced, turn body fully towards the new person and smile.
+When you get introduced, turn your body fully towards the new person and smile.

 - HELLO OLD FRIEND